 The 2008 Prime Cellars District 4 is predominately Cabernet Sauvignon with some Cabernet Franc.
 Aromatically this wine shows bright lively fruit – much of that coming from the Cabernet Franc.
 The nose is “pretty” and slightly floral with notes of rose petal and some subtle spice.
 Good acidity, good flavor and fairly delicate tannins round out the pleasing finish.

-Here it is common to meet and taste with the owners who are both the winemakers for their respective brands (besides Ted & Chuck the tasting room only has one employee).
-This is markedly different tasting experience than you may have at the larger Napa Wineries.
-Often you can meet and taste with the owners (especially Chuck) who are both the winemakers for their respective brands.
+At the tasting room, is common to meet and taste with either Chuck Custodio (Trahan Winery) or Ted – although visitors are more likely to see Chuck then Ted here and often your tasting will be private with one of these winemakers.
+Besides Chuck and Ted – the tasting room only employees one or two other people.
+This is a markedly different tasting experience than one may have at some of the larger Napa wineries.
 A number of wine makers prefer to stay behind the scenes and it is always a pleasure when you meet winemakers who have an genuine interest in meeting their clients and don’t mind the customer interaction part of the wine business.

-Their total production is under 1000 cases.
-For more information or to join signup for their mailing list or join the wine club, visit: www.primenapa.com
+Prime Cellars total production is under 1000 cases.
+For more information or to join signup for their mailing list or join the wine club (6, 12 or 24 bottles annually), visit: www.primenapa.com